lucidsoftware/rules_scala/README.md

 tiny packages and make use of fine-grained dependencies.
 This is not always a realistic short-term goal for large, monorepo Scala projects.

-`lucidsoftware/rules_scala` allows for the optional use of Zinc incremental compilation to provide a stepping stone for these projects as they migrate to Bazel.
-Although we've verified it to be correct and determinisitc, we recommend leaving this disabled, as fine-grained and isolated targets are more in-line with the [Bazel philosophy](https://bazel.build/basics/hermeticity).
+`lucidsoftware/rules_scala` used to allow for the optional use of Zinc incremental compilation to provide a stepping stone for these projects as they migrate to Bazel.
+Although we still reuse code from Zinc and the compiler bridge, this ruleset no longer supports incremental compilation.
+Mitigating nondeterminism issues required introducing an enormous amount of complexity to the compilation worker, and we eventually discovered that supporting incremental compilation added substantial overhead to compilation times.

 `lucidsoftware/rules_scala` is written with maintainability and accessibility in mind.
 It aims to facilitate the transition to Bazel, and to satisfy use cases throughout the Scala ecosystem.